Dhaundiyal/AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship-October-2024/README.md

 ### vid_stream.py
 This script captures live video from the default webcam and displays it in a window.
 The feed continues until the user presses the 'q' key to stop it.
 ## Face Recognition
+In this project we build an attendace system by using face recognition and saving necessary data to evaluate the attendace, the attentive score, screenshots with date and time etc.
 ### Input image

 ![image](https://github.com/user-attachments/assets/17d7e8ef-8bfd-4342-9d8e-e55f8ff453f3)